-One anti-fascist movement, Giustizia e Libertà (Justice and Liberty), achieved such prominence that two of its leaders, brothers Carlo and Nello Rosselli were assassinated in 1937 in France, where they had set up their anti-fascist operation.
+One anti-fascist movement, Giustizia e Libertà (Justice and Liberty), achieved such prominence and influence that two of its leaders, brothers Carlo and Nello Rosselli, were assassinated in 1937 in France, where they had set up their anti-fascist operation.
 Galeazzo Ciano was allegedly involved in plotting the murders.

 By the end of the war, Italians were tired of the hardships and military defeats they’d been subjected to, and in April 1945 partisans hunted down Benito Mussolini and his mistress Clara Petacci as they tried to flee to Switzerland.
 They were shot, and Mussolini’s corpse was kicked and disfigured.
 They were hung by their feet in a square in Milan.
 In the end, the people of Italy had their revenge.